lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

 - (nice to have) [wooden edge burnishing tool](https://www.buckleguy.com/leather-edge-slicker-burnishing-tool-beech-wood/) but tbh I find myself just using canvas instead of my burnishing tool
     - you can also use wooden tool handles, if you have for example an edge beveler with a wooden handle sitting around
 - (nice to have/need to have if you don't get tokonole) beeswax
+- (nice to have) [micro spatula](https://www.dickblick.com/items/lineco-micro-spatula-flat/) - I bought this for bookbinding but I find it useful for applying tokonole or doing other odd lil jobs

 ### punching